 Participating faculty members who commit to teach an Honors Seminar (not Sections) receive a $3,000 research stipend, and their respective home departments receive $300 for supplies and expenses.

-The Honors Program is currently accepting Honors Seminar proposals for 2017-18 academic year.
-To receive highest priority consideration, please submit your Fall 2017 proposal by Sunday, May 21, 2017.
+The Honors Program is currently accepting Honors Seminar proposals for 2024 academic year.
+To receive highest priority consideration, please submit your Spring 2024 proposal by Friday, January 19th.
 Proposals received after this date will be considered if funding allows.
 Faculty teaching Honors Seminars will receive $3,000 in research funding.
 An additional $300 will be provided to the faculty member’s department for supplies and expenses associated with the seminar.

-All current faculty who are members of the Academic Senate in the College of Letters and Science are invited to submit a proposal for an Honors Seminar to be taught in 2016-17.
+All current faculty who are members of the Academic Senate in the College of Letters and Science are invited to submit a proposal for an Honors Seminar to be taught in 2023.
 Each seminar will be two units with a corresponding workload, and must be taught on a letter-graded basis.
-These seminars will be open only to students enrolled in the Honors Program but can be targeted at either upper or lower division students.
+These seminars will be open only to lower-division students enrolled in the Honors Program.
 Total enrollment in each seminar should be approximately twenty students.

 An Honors Seminar should provide an introduction to a specific research problem or set of interrelated problems.
 It should aim to stimulate students’ interest and prepare them for advanced study in the relevant discipline.

 All Honors Seminars will be listed as Interdisciplinary 84AA-ZZ (lower division).
 Each seminar will meet for a total of twenty hours per quarter.
 Note: as of Fall 2019, we are no longer offering upper-division honors seminars.